 - To the common worry that a four-month-old is hungry at night: “She is hungry.
 But she does not need to eat.
-You’re hungry in the middle of the night too; it’s just that you learn not to eat because it’s good for your belly to take a rest.
+You’re hungry in the middle of the night, too; it’s just that you learn not to eat because it’s good for your belly to take a rest.
 Well, it’s good for hers, too.”

 Chapter 4: “wait!”

-- The French seem collectively to have achieved the miracle of getting babies and toddlers not just to wait, but to do so happily.
+- The French seem to collectively have achieved the miracle of getting babies and toddlers not just to wait but to do so happily.

 - Walter Mischel is the world’s expert on how children delay gratification.
 He is famous for devising the “marshmallow test” in the late 1960s, testing children’s ability to wait, delaying gratification.

-- In the mid-1980’s, Mischel revisited the kids from the original experiment, to see if there was a difference between how good and bad delayers were faring as teenagers.
+- In the mid-1980s, Mischel revisited the kids from the original experiment to see if there was a difference between how good and bad delayers were faring as teenagers.
 The longer the children had resisted eating the marshmallow as four-year-olds, the higher Mischel and his colleagues assessed later on.
 Among other skills, the good delayers were better at concentrating and reasoning.
 They “do not tend to go to pieces under stress.”